CR-DMcDonald/IRExitSensors/hbk-e02.md

 ### Device Description

 This is not an IR based device and instead uses a capacitive sensor.
 The enclosure has marking showing where the dial to change an IR distance is, perhaps indicating the is another version of this that did use IR.
+Branded Uhppote.

 Enclosure is marked Shenzhen HOBK Electronic Technology Co.
 Ltd, presumably the OEM.